Pelado-Mat/esphome-docs/components/switch/gpio.rst

 .. warning::

     These are software interlocks.
-As such, a software bug (which can *always* happen) can still activate both switches at the same time.
+As such, a software bug (which can *always* happen) can still activate more than one switch at the same time.
 Similarly, at reset time (before any of ESPHome's code runs) the relay GPIO pins may have pull-ups active, so the relay may be active before ESPHome can manually deactivate them.